 I would recommend trying the milder version first and moving to the sharper Lipase if you still don’t have the flavour you desire, and expect.

 Below is the sharp lipase powder that I use.

 Your Lipase powder should be diluted in water and then added to the milk before adding the Rennet, this is after the starter cultures have been through their ripening period.

 Storage of the lipase powder (normal form) should be in the freezer to maximise its life and effectiveness.

 Initially when I started out making cheese I decided I didn’t need to worry too much about adding extra ingredients until I understood the basics of the cheese making process, but after finally deciding to see what the fuss was about with my Feta.

 I encourage you not to underestimate the difference in the results you get with the additional of Lipase.
 It really does bring your Feta, and Italian cheeses, to a whole other taste level.

-Do you have any questions or comments about Lipase?
+Do you have any questions or comments about What is Lipase powder or how to use it?
 Join the discussion over at the Curd Nerd Forum.
 We would love to hear from you!